maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 - If AndroidAPS does not receive BG values when phone is in airplane mode, use "Identify receiver"

 As of now, when using Libre 3 as a BG source, the "Always enable SMB" and "Enable SMB by Carbs" options cannot be enabled in the SMB algorithm.
 The BG values from Libre 3 are not smooth enough to use safely.

+## Switch sensor between Libre 3 and Juggluco app

+If the sensor has been started with a Libreview account logged in, it is also possible to switch between Juggluco and the Libre 3 app as receiver.
+This requires the following steps:

+1. Install the Libre 3 app from Google Playstore
+2. Set up the Libre 3 app with the Libreview account with which the sensor was activated.
+3. Force stop the Juggluco app in the Android settings.
+4. In the Libre 3 menu, click "Start Sensor", select "Yes", "Next" and scan your sensor.
+5. After some minutes, the BG-Values should be visible within Libre 3 App.

+In order to switch from the Libre 3 app to Juggluco, you need to force-stop Libre 3 app via Android settings and proceed with Step 1 & 2.

 ## Experiences and Troubleshooting